 Can I drink alcohol on a boat in the Netherlands?

-drive sail.
-Captains of boats can have a couple of drinks as long as they don’t exceed a limit of 0.8 per thousand litres blood to alcohol level.
+Boat captains can have a couple of drinks as long as they don’t exceed a limit of 0.8 per thousand litres blood to alcohol level.

 Is it legal to smoke weed on a boat in Holland?

-There’s no law against it when you’re renting your own boat (although the person who owns the boat may have their own rules against it).
-Especially for guided tours, the answer is almost certainly no.
+There’s no law against it when you’re renting your own boat (although the person who owns the boat may have their own rules).
+However, especially for guided tours, the answer is almost certainly no.

-Alternatives to boating in the Netherlands
+Alternatives to boating in the Netherlands 🌊

-Let’s say you might be interested in being on a boat, but for different reasons (such as motion sickness), you’d rather it does not move.
+Let’s say you’re interested in being on a boat, but for different reasons (such as motion sickness), you’d rather it doesn’t move.
 Thankfully, there are options for that as well!

 Finally, for even more fun, certain coffee shops in the Netherlands are located on boats which are moored on canals.
 For example, check out the Culture Boat in Utrecht.